etalbert102/geochron/README.md

 #### Optional Dependencies
 Geotime does not require any of the below dependencies to function, however some functionality uses:
 * plotly (visualization)
-* networkx (chron-nets)
+* networkx (chron-nets/geosynchnet)
 * timehash (geotimehash)

 ### Overview

-Geotime enables various ways of displaying and structuring geo-spatial-temporal data
+Geochron enables various ways of displaying and structuring geo-spatial-temporal data

 The methods currently supported are:
 * time hexes H3 Geohashes with second dimension time (Original Niemeyer can also be used)